 The Audit Committee recommends to the Board the policy and overall direction of risk management for the Company.
 Responsibility for day to day management of risk rests with Management.
 The Audit Committee reports to the Board in relation to matters relevant to its responsibilities.
-During the reporting period, the Audit Committee, and through it the Board, received a number of reports on the operation and effectiveness of the policies, processes and controls described in this section.
+During the reporting period, the Audit Committee, and through it the Board, received a number of reports on the operation and effectiveness of the policies, processes and controls within the Company.

-In summary, the Company's risk management policy is to identify events or circumstances relevant to the Company's objectives (risks and opportunities), assess them in terms of likelihood and magnitude of impact, determine a response strategy, and monitor progress.
-Management is encouraged to view the management and reporting of risk as a core component of the planning and management practices of the Company.
+The Company's risk management approach is to identify events or circumstances relevant to the Company's objectives (risks and opportunities), assess them in terms of likelihood and magnitude of impact, determine a response strategy, and monitor progress.
+Management is encouraged to view the management and reporting of risk as a core component of the planning and management practices of the Company, undertaken on a continual basis.